felipmiguel/batec-ossrdbms-demo/README.md

 ### Create a MySQL user linked to the managed identity

-To create a MySQL user that authenticates with Azure AD it is necessary to execute the following commands:
+To create a MySQL user that authenticates with Azure AD, it is necessary to execute the following commands:

 ```sql
 CREATE AADUSER '${APPLICATION_LOGIN_NAME}' IDENTIFIED BY '${APPLICATION_IDENTITY_APPID}';
 GRANT ALL PRIVILEGES ON ${DATABASE_NAME}.* TO '${APPLICATION_LOGIN_NAME}'@'%';
 ```

 Where `APPLICATION_LOGIN_NAME` is the name of the application login, `APPLICATION_IDENTITY_APPID` is the application identity app id and `DATABASE_NAME` is the name of the database.
-The application login name can be any valid user name on MySQL, but will be the one used in the connection string.
+The application login name can be any valid user name on MySQL, but it will be the one used in the connection string.

 These parameters can be obtained from Terraform output:
 ```bash